 Academic Services Officer Heather Sandlin is launching the first Michigan chapter of Eye to Eye, a national mentoring program aimed to help those who learn differently flourish.
 Eye to Eye trains college students with learning differences, including dyslexia and ADHD, to mentor similarly-identified middle school students.
 Sandlin is leading the effort to bring Eye to Eye to Wayne State and a partner middle school in Detroit.

 The Student Pharmacists Diversity Council (SPDC) promotes diversity and social awareness on the pathway to becoming more culturally competent healthcare providers.

 A student-led Coalition of Occupational Therapy Advocates for Diversity (COTAD) chapter was established in spring 2020.
 The group also has a book club.

 Student Haley Boccomino is working to incite policy changes that improve care for LGBTQ people.
-She is helping create a three-hour educational lecture on LGBTQ patient care for presentation at the DMC Rehabilitation Institute of Michigan, and her article "Five Ways to be an LGBTQ Patient Ally" was recently featured on the American Physical Therapy Association blog.
+They are helping create a three-hour educational lecture on LGBTQ patient care for presentation at the DMC Rehabilitation Institute of Michigan, and their article "Five Ways to be an LGBTQ Patient Ally" was featured on the American Physical Therapy Association blog.